jmrmcode/Lidar-Landsat-data-fusion/README.md

 ## Supplementary data<a name="Supplementary_data"></a>

-The Lidar-Landsat-data-fusion repository has been developed based on 808 airborne lidar acquisitions at a national scale in Mexico.
+The Lidar-Landsat-data-fusion repository has been developed based on 39 airborne lidar acquisitions at a national scale in Mexico.
 To run successfully the R code provided here, you may want to download two additional files: [urls.csv](urls.csv) and [WRS2_descending.zip](WRS2_descending.zip).
-The former contains the URL paths to the G-LiHT NASA server for each acquisition and is required for running [Import&UnpackLidarImages](Import&UnpackLidarImages) script, while the latter contains the [path/row density grid](https://landsat.gsfc.nasa.gov/landsat-the-cornerstone-of-global-land-imaging/) of the Landsat acquisitions and is required for running [SampleLidarDataNestedInLandsatPixels](SampleLidarDataNestedInLandsatPixels) file.
+The former contains the URL paths to the G-LiHT NASA server for each acquisition and is required for running the [Import&UnpackLidarImages](Import&UnpackLidarImages) script, while the latter contains the [path/row density grid](https://landsat.gsfc.nasa.gov/landsat-the-cornerstone-of-global-land-imaging/) of the Landsat acquisitions and is required for running the [SampleLidarDataNestedInLandsatPixels](SampleLidarDataNestedInLandsatPixels) file.

 ## License <a name="License"></a>